app/basic-vim-shortcuts/RUNME.sh.md

 ### Deleting text

-- dw — Delete a word
+- dw — Delete a word into clipboard
-- dd — Delete line
+- dd — Delete line into clipboard
 - S — Change line.
 Empty line and switch to Insert mode
 - C — Change rest of the line.
 Remove all after cursor and switch to Insert mode
 - di( — Delete inside parentheses.
 (You can be anywhere inside them.)
 - dit — Delete inside tag.
 (Meaning, delete what is between the opening and closing tags.)
 - dt{char} — Delete to {char} in current line.
 Also works with f
+- d$ — Delete to end of line

 ### Deleting text (Insert mode)